Key takeaways on top-down and bottom-up budgeting

 What is top-down budgeting?

+Top-down budgeting is when senior management prescribes a budget for the entire organization.
 Each department then has to allocate that amount for their own needs.
 But they're restricted by the number that senior management gives them.

-Advantages to top-down budgeting
+Advantages of top-down budgeting

 There are a few big advantages to top-down budgeting: